yyewolf/goaoc/README.md

 # Special thanks

 - The benches are displayed thanks to a modified version of the now archived [prettybench](https://github.com/cespare/prettybench) from @cespare.
+- The compact stars idea comes from [this repo](https://github.com/tselmek/advent-of-code) from @tselmek.